 Chef Degree Programs with Course Information

 Chefs prepare, season and cook a wide variety of foods from snacks, soups and salads to side dishes, entrees and desserts, but the job entails far more than that.
 Chefs also must be familiar with managing a staff, planning menus and purchasing food, along with safety and sanitation rules in a kitchen.
-Degrees that teach these skills are most commonly offered at the associate's degree level.
-Bachelor's degree programs do exist, but are rare.

 Associate of Applied Science in the Culinary Arts